lagua/rst/README.md

 If that is not specified, the id may be auto-generated.
 The created/updated resource should be returned.
 * `delete` deletes the resources with the given identifier from the collection.

-An example CRUD library module that will be consumed by rst could be this:
+An example CRUD library module that will be used by RST could be this:

 ```xquery
 xquery version "3.0";